rafalcode/rmanuals/README.md

 # seqgendiff
 This is by D Gerard, the American University guy, working solo, who calls every variable a surrogate. seqgendiff simulates rnaseq data using an existing dataset.
+I've often gone looking for it.

+# pgfmanual
+Not actually R, but Tex did influence Rmd files so it's OK.
+PGF is closely related to tikz and hold promised for fixed image placement.